Have you ever made a modification on your website to immediately regret the decision?

 iii.
 To access the staging site, just click on Log in to Admin Panel.
 The staging site will open on a different tab.

 iv.
-When you are ready to merge the staging site with a live site, come back to the Siteground dashboard.
+When you are ready to merge the staging site with a production site, come back to the Siteground dashboard.
 You should be able to see the staged site on the dashboard.

 - On the right-hand side of the staged site, there are three dots.
 Click on it.